 Although we recommend that you buy as much coverage as you can possibly afford, consider going with your state’s minimum liability limits, select a higher deductible for your comp and collision coverage, and stay away from add-ons like pet insurance and identity theft.

 Discounts are the most effective way to reduce the cost of car insurance.
-Your intentions going forward is to work at getting every discount possible and try and do business with the companies that offer a lot of them.
+Your intention going forward is to work at getting every discount possible and try and do business with the companies that offer a lot of them.
 Here’s a list of the most typical discounts that can substantially reduce your cost of insurance:

 - Pay-in-full or Auto-pay

 - Multi-policy (bundling)

 - Good Student

 - Claims free and accident-free

 - Affinity purchase (buying through a group like an employer or AARP)

 To get the lowest insurance rates possible, do two things, reduce your risk to insurance companies wherever you can, and look for discounts that you can qualify for.
 For example, if you pay your insurance in full, even if you use a credit card that charges 10 or 15%, you’ll still save money on your car insurance because most companies offer a 20% discount if you’ll pay in advance.

 You cannot control your age and you’re certainly not going to get married for insurance reasons, but you can improve your credit score, drive safer so you won’t get tickets, and buy a car that doesn’t cost an arm and a leg to insure.